OSeMOSYS/otoole/docs/examples.rst

 ..
 NOTE::
     In this example, we will use a very simple model instead of the Simplicity_ demonstration model.
-This way the user does not need to be familar with the naming convenations of the model.
+This way the user does not need to be familiar with the naming conventions of the model.

 Objective
 ~~~~~~~~~